openstack/nova/doc/source/user/placement.rst

   associations to the placement service.
 This change is idempotent if ``[placement]`` is not configured in ``nova-api`` but it will result in new warnings in the logs until configured.
+* As described above, before Rocky, the placement service used the nova api database to store placement data.
+In Rocky, if the ``connection`` setting in a ``[placement_database]`` group is set in configuration, that group will be used to describe where and how placement data is stored.

 REST API
 ========